JorgeAGalvis/Resume-Projects/CompanyBlogProject/README.md

 Responsive Design: Ensure the blog looks good and functions well on various devices, including desktops, tablets, and smartphones.
 About Page: Add a page with brief information about the company or the blog.

-Please refer to requirements.txt, there you will find all the required packages for the project
+Please refer to requirements.txt for the project dependencies.